Anastasios Melis

-Anastasios Melis is an American biologist at the University of California, Berkeley who elucidated the possibility of creating hydrogen from algae.
-He is currently Professor of Plant & Microbial Biology in the institution and Editor-in-Chief of the Planta journal.
+Anastasios Melis is a Greek-American biologist at the University of California, Berkeley who elucidated the possibility of creating hydrogen from algae.
+He is currently The Grace Kase and Harry Y. Tsujimoto Distinguished Professor of Plant & Microbial Biology in the institution, elected Fellow of the American Association for the Advancement of Science, and Editor-in-Chief of the Planta journal.

 Hydrogen power is considered one of the key ways of producing electricity without continuing to use up fossil fuels.
 The added bonus of using algae in this way is that they could consume carbon dioxide in the atmosphere.

 In 1998 Professor Anastasios Melis discovered, after following Hans Gaffron's work, that the deprivation of sulfur will cause Chlamydomonas reinhardtii algae to switch from producing oxygen to producing hydrogen.
 The enzyme, hydrogenase, he found was responsible for the reaction, which is normally a temporary emergency survival mechanism used in an oxygen-deprived environment.
 The enzyme stops functioning when oxygen is produced, however the deprivation of sulphur ensures continuous hydrogen production.

 Scientists since the 1940s have been trying to get the algae to produce hydrogen in significant quantities; he told media his breakthrough was like "striking oil".
 He currently leads an international effort to improve the efficiency of photosynthesis by up to 300% for increased photosynthetic productivity and hydrogen production.
 He believes that one way for cost-competitiveness is to genetically modify the organisms to increase output.

 In 2001 he co-founded a company, Melis Energy, in order to exploit his discovery, hoping to get it on the market by 2005.
 In the autumn of 2001, under his direction, the company built a bio-reactor containing 700 litres of water and algae that produced up to 1 litre of hydrogen per hour.
 A siphoning system extracted the hydrogen, which is stored in its gaseous state.
 The company attempted to refine the process and improve its reliability, while also searching for investors so that it can increase production volume.
 It has since been dissolved.

 Beyond hydrogen, Dr. Melis pioneered the concept and currently leads the field of “Photosynthetic Bioproducts”.
 The latter entails a carbon-negative process, whereby natural chemicals, plant essential oils, and biopharmaceutical proteins emanate from photosynthesis, with a single microorganism acting both as photocatalyst and processor, consuming carbon dioxide, and synthesizing and releasing ready to use commodity and specialty products.
 These products are generated from sunlight, carbon dioxide and water.

 Melis is recognized for his multiple ground-breaking contributions in the fields of bioenergy, photosynthetic productivity, bio-products generation, plus the design and application of fusion constructs for high-yield protein synthesis, and pioneering work installing entire exogenous metabolic pathways in microalgae and cyanobacteria.